gianmarcotoso/AjaxFormHelper/README.md

 }
 ```

 The server will receive a perfectly standard post request.
 If you're using PHP as I do, your $_POST array is going to be populated with the values of the various inputs, and the $_FILES array is going to contain the uploaded files.
 The plugin supports both single and multiple file uploading, and can handle as many file inputs as you want.
+If you want to add a button to cancel the upload while it's in progress, you can do so by using the data-role="abort" in a button or input.
+The abort event will call the error function, you can check the response status to determine whether the error was due to an user triggered event or something else.

 ### Validation